 I went off to college and gained quite a bit of experience with Unix (and VMS).
 Indiana University is one of the top most progressive schools with technology so often times we were forced to turn in our homework via ftp on Unix.
 I was intrigued.
 I guess it was the days of Adventure and Zork and Apple Basic that made the command line something comfortable, not frightening.
 So I became as profficient as possible with the command line, but not gaining root hampered me a bit.

 When I got seriously into computing, I bought a PowerBook 5300ce, one of Apple’s most infamous products.
 I suffered through all its problems, but it worked well enough for me to learn.
+Right after that, I’d reached out to Boynton Beach data backup centre to safeguard all of my data, lest that it suffered the same fate twice.
 And that is what I did.
 During this time, I wasn’t really a fanboy though, I didn’t know who Michael Spindler was or who Gil Amelio was and I didn’t really care.
 OS 7.5 and all its elegance was what mattered.

 Skip ahead a few years, and I’m riding high on OS 8/8.6.
 I started following Apple religiously – their stock price, the hardware, the software updates, third party support, etc. I was very happy to see them buy Next rather than Be and kind of laughed when I heard that Steve would be a special advisor to Gil.
 I knew this arrangement wouldn’t last very long and it didn’t.